Snehil-Shah/Kafka-Seismic-Alerts/README.md

 Apache Kafka because of its high through-put enables it to scale easily to huge traffic using many brokers & clusters.
 The Service is further fully Containerized making it ready for deployment.

+This Service can also be extended and Scaled by adding more Seismic Data Providers, and Consumer Clients like Web/Mobile Apps & other Safety Protocols.

 <h3 id="tech-used">• Technologies Used</h3>